GraeA85/Sprouton-Allotments/readme.md

  - The footer present on each page of the website includes links to Sprouton Allotments social media pages.
 Each link will open in a new tab to allow the user to easily switch between the two and not lose their original position on the Sprouton Allotments website.
  I decided to keep the footer simple with just the social media links present - colour is in-keeping with the website colour scheme.
- - The links are facebook, instagram, twiiter and YouTube.
+ - The links are facebook, instagram, twitter and YouTube.
 Copyright information is also displayed.
 <br><br>

 * ### Form Acknowledgement Page